mattblovell/kodi_panel/README.rst

 7. In the ``kodi_panel/`` directory, copy and rename ``example_setup_320x240.toml`` to ``setup.toml``.
 Open the file for editing, checking that at least ``BASE_URL`` and display width and height are correct.
-(Additional example files at other resolutions will hopefully get populated.)
+(A few example setup files at other resolutions are also available.)

 Assuming the above is all successful, you should now be able to run any of the demonstrations from luma.examples.
 If Kodi is up